Testing strategy for compliance with remote gambling and software technical standards

 - for major changes: confirmation of adequate external testing house

 - other particulars as required by the licence holder’s internal change management requirements.

-5 - Live RTP monitoring Next section
+Testing strategy for compliance with remote gambling and software technical standards - Live RTP monitoring Next section

 Show updates to this content